ck37/mlr3learners.dbarts/README.md

 Creating the actual learners is covered in the [mlr3book](https://mlr3book.mlr-org.com/extending-mlr3.html).
 This package serves as a starting point for learners to share with others.

-# Instructions

-This repository is a minimal working package with the randomForest learner.
-Fork this repository and adapt the code to your learner.

-## Rename Files
-Rename the following files to suit your learner:

-- `R/LearnerClassifRandomForest.R`
-- `tests/testthat/test_classif_randomForest.R`

 (For regression use the prefix "Regr" instead of "Classif".
 For example learners see https://github.com/mlr-org/mlr3learners)